lzhLab/epitope/README.md

       -clusterMinSize        - the minimum number of nodes in a cluster (default: 3) -min_num_Epitopes      - the minimum ratio of epitope residues in the epitope cluster (default: 0.3)
     ```
 2. Run the program.
-The command lines are as follow:
+The command lines are as follows:
     ```
     # python ./script/Main_1.py
     # python ./script/Main_2.py